 About this event

-Exclusive First Time Ever Interactive Ghost Hunt and Live Paranormal Investigation of Alabama’s Oldest Standing Bank!
-Join in this Halloween Season Event and get to be part of the actual investigation using state of the art paranormal investigation equipment like you see on tv.
-Be part of this exclusive experience as TV Personality , Paranormal Investigator and Psychic Medium Lesley Ann Hyde and her team of professional paranormal investigators The Southern Ghost Girls lead You on a Halloween Season Adventure You Will Not Forget!
-The Southern Ghost Girls Tours is making this exclusive stop at The Old State Bank for only one weekend on their 2021 Paranormal Palooza Halloween Season Tour!
-It is a location Founder Lesley Ann Hyde has wanted to investigate for the paranormal for years !
-Only the best and hauntingly historic venues are chosen for the Fall and Halloween Season Paranormal Palooza Tour and The Old State Bank is definitely one of the top historic venues in the State of Alabama!
+Charles Dickens Ghosts of Christmas Past themed Exclusive First Time Ever Interactive Ghost Hunt and Live Paranormal Investigation of Alabama’s Oldest Standing Bank during the Christmas Season.
+Join in this Christmas Season Event and get to be part of the actual investigation using state of the art paranormal investigation equipment like you see on TV.
+Be part of this exclusive experience as TV Personality , Paranormal Investigator and Psychic Medium Lesley Ann Hyde and her team of professional paranormal investigators The Southern Ghost Girls lead You on a Charles Dickens Style Adventure You Will Not Forget!
+Only the best and hauntingly historic venues are chosen for the Christmas Season and The Old State Bank is definitely one of the top historic venues in the State of Alabama!
 The Old State Bank is rumored to house two ghosts that people have seen throughout its existence.
 “The Weeping Lady“ and “The Lady in Blue “ have intrigued people for many years .
 There is a special antique mirror , as well as The Bank Vault, that was used as an Operating Room during the Civil War , that has been the talk of haunted tales passed on by people too through the years!

-The team will throughly investigate The Old State Bank to see if these Spirits of the Past do exist and see what other spirits or ghosts may still roam inside the walls and the courtyard.
+The team will throughly investigate The Old State Bank to see if these Ghosts and Spirits of Christmas Past do exist and see what other spirits or ghosts may still roam inside the walls and the courtyard.
 This Venue is Truly a Historic Gem that must not be missed !
 Don’t pass this opportunity by to actually get to be part of this first ever public investigation of Decatur’s Old State Bank.
-You will be sure to find it spectacular , amazing and spooky fun during the 2021 Halloween Season .
-It is recommended to get your tickets early as it will definitely be a sell out event of The Halloween Season!
+You will be sure to find it spectacular , fun and amazing.
+It is recommended to get your tickets early as it will definitely be a sell out event.